-Here we'll run down all the major factors to take into account to help you decide on a new console.
+Here, we'll run down all the major factors to take into account to help you decide which PS5 belongs in your lounge...

-Firstly, it's fair to assume that the disc-less Digital Edition will be cheaper than the 'full-fat' version.
-That was the approach Microsoft took with its Xbox One S and Xbox One S All-Digital Edition.
-After all, if you're getting less functionality, it surely follows that you should pay less, right?
+Pricing the Digital Edition cheaper than the 'full-fat' PS5 mirrors the approach has taken with its Xbox Series X and all-digital Xbox Series S. After all, if you're getting less functionality, it surely follows that you should pay less, right?

 As you can see from the photos, the main difference between the two consoles looks-wise is that one has a disc drive, while the other doesn't.
 This also allows the Digital Edition to be slightly slimmer towards the base.

 It actually helps its design.
-Both consoles have a sculpted, sci-fi feel to them, but without the disc slot blotting its looks, the Digital Edition is actually the sleeker of the two.
-It's reasonable to assume the Digital Edition was designed first, and the disc drive added later.
+Both consoles have a sculpted, sci-fi look to them, but without the disc slot blotting its looks, the Digital Edition is actually the sleeker of the two.

 PS5 vs PS5 Digital Edition: specs